zilong-thu/toast2.js/README.md

 ## For Developers Who Want to Contribute

 Folder structor of toast2 project is as follows.
-To guarantee a small published code volume, command `npm publish` should always be executed only in dir `./dist`.

 ```
 .